How to Get a Good Score on Google PageSpeed Insights (For WordPress Users)

 #4: Minify HTML, CSS & JavaScript

-As WordPress uses PHP language, most of your web pages will not be HTML.
-But still, you can see this warning because of Javascript and CSS used in your WP site.
-Remember, your WordPress theme and plugins also use Javascript.
+As WordPress uses the PHP language, most of your web pages will not be HTML.
+But still, you can see this warning because of JavaScript and CSS used in your WP site.
+Remember, your WordPress theme and plugins also use JavaScript.

 To get a good score, and eliminate this warning, you can use a plugin like Autoptimize.
 The good thing is, the plugin is also compatible with CDN.
 You can configure your CDN with the plugin by putting your CDN URL in Autoptimize settings.